Good Loans: My second chance

 “Good Loans has given me faith that there is hope to change, hope to move forward”

-When Julie met her Community Loan Worker, she immediately felt a sense of comfort.
+When Julie met her Good Loans Advisor, she immediately felt a sense of comfort.

-“My Loan Worker was so lovely and couldn’t have been nicer.
+“My Good Loans Advisor was so lovely and couldn’t have been nicer.
 I thought ‘there are actually nice people out there that want to help’.”

-Initially, before she met her Community Loan Worker, Julie told us she had little confidence which made her feel very nervous to apply for the loan.
+Initially, before she met her Good Loans Advisor, Julie told us she had little confidence which made her feel very nervous to apply for the loan.

 “I remember going up the stairs – I was so, so nervous because I was in such a low place.
 My confidence was at zero.” she said.